Banks lead European shares to two-week closing low

 BOND YIELDS

-Italy's FTSE MIB .FTMIB fell 4.8 percent, on renewed euro zone debt worries.
+Italy's FTSE MIB fell 4.8 percent, on renewed euro zone debt worries.

 Yields on Italian and Spanish government bonds hit their highest levels in nearly a month on Monday and are seen rising further as pressure mounts on Italy -- the euro zone's third-largest economy -- to get its fiscal house in order.